mvadari/xrpl-docs/Permissioned DEX XLS.md

 ### A.1: How are AMMs handled?

 AMMs are not explicitly supported within permissioned DEXes in this proposal.
-They can participate in domains that are only token-gated (assuming the AMM's tokens are both part of the approved list), but not those that are credential-gated (since they cannot receive credentials).
 They could be added to permissioned DEXes in a future proposal.

 ### A.2: How will performance/TPS be affected from all these additional checks?